vmware-tanzu/k-bench/README.md

 Please contact the project members and read CONTRIBUTING.md if you are interested in making contributions.

 ## Project Leads
-Yong Li and Karthik Ganesan
+Karthik Ganesan
+Email: ganesank@vmware.com for questions and comments

 ## Contributors
+Yong Li
 Helen Liu